alexdevero/alex-devero-blog/__drafts__/draft--truthy-falsy.md

 # How Truthy and Falsy Values in JavaScript Work

 Truthy and falsy values are two important concepts for JavaScript developers to understand.
 In this tutorial, you will learn about what truthy and falsy values in JavaScript are and how they work.
-You will also learn how to convert values to Boolean with `Boolean()` constructor and NOT NOT operator, and why to avoid `new Boolean`.<!--more-->
+You will also learn how to convert values to Boolean with `Boolean()` constructor and NOT NOT operator, and why avoid `new Boolean`.<!--more-->

 <!--
 Table of Contents: